GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-community-based-direct-support-professionals.md

   * Does the proposed solution make appropriate use of resources?
   * Does the proposed solution have the potential to function within existing HSBS systems?
   * Does the proposed solution address the potential for sustainability?
+  * Does the proposed solution address the potential for scalability?
 * Partnerships/Collaborations (15 percent)

   * Does the solution include relevant partnerships and/or collaborations to address the DSP crisis including outreach to develop a business commitment in Round 2? (i.e. Memorandums of Understanding, Letters of Commitment, etc.)

 ### How to Enter

 Submissions to the Blazing New Trails for Community Based Direct Support Professionals prize competition can be completed via email.
-Participating entries must be submitted to [DSPprizechallenge@acl.hhs.gov](mailto:DSPprizechallenge@acl.hhs.gov) no later than Friday, February 21, 2021 by 11:59 pm Eastern Standard Time.
-All submissions MUST be delivered in a 508 compliant pdf format.

-An e-mail of intent to participate should be submitted no later than December 31,2020 to [DSPprizechallenge@acl.hhs.gov](mailto:DSPprizechallenge@acl.hhs.gov).
+An e-mail of intent to participate should be submitted no later than December 11, 2020 to [DSPprizechallenge@acl.hhs.gov](emailto:DSPprizechallenge@acl.hhs.gov).
 The email should provide direct contact information so that any upcoming information sessions, webinars or additional supports can be shared in a timely manner.

+Participating entries in final format must be submitted to [DSPprizechallenge@acl.hhs.gov](mailto:DSPprizechallenge@acl.hhs.gov) no later than Monday, February 22, 2021 by 11:59 pm Eastern Standard Time.
+All final submissions MUST be delivered in a 508 compliant pdf format.

 ACL seeks solutions that will create innovative models that improve the stability of the DSP workforce supporting individuals with ID/DD living in the community.
 Please keep in mind ~ a prize competition is NOT a federal grant or contract.
 You are not required to submit a budget for the competition.